Mango, Lime & Crème Fraîche Sorbet

 3. Pass through a fine sieve into a large bowl.

-4. Whisk in crème fraîche and churn in an ice cream machine until frozen, then transfer to a container and place in the freezer for a few hours or overnight.
+4. Whisk in crème fraîche and churn in an ice cream machine until frozen, then transfer to a container, press a cartouche cut from baking paper onto the surface, cover and place in the freezer for a few hours or overnight.

 5. Arrange mango on chilled plates, top with a scoop of sorbet, sprinkle lime zest over the top and serve immediately.